Your expert guide to what to do in Aracena

 Upon exiting the cave complex you’ll find yourself in a touristy area with shops and restaurants.
 If you walk left through you find yourself standing between these two beautiful plazas.
 Here you can sit and enjoy a drink before checking out the small Outdoor Museum of Contemporary Andalusian Art where, amidst the numerous orange trees, you will find sculptures.
 The Lavadero Fuente De Concejo where locals used to congregate to wash their clothes is also right here and is worth a moment of your time.

 This small museum needs to exist because the region really is famous for its ham.
 If you want to learn about the process of raising pigs for ham, it’s probably very informative.
-I did go in because truthfully, I love checking out weird museums but this one didn’t do it for me.
+I love checking out weird museums.
 The Mycology Interpretation Centre is in the same building.

 Stroll around the old town

 Aracena is just the best town to stroll around.
-I was there at the end of November so it was chilly but the sky was bright blue, making the white buildings twinkle in the sunlight.
 It’s perfectly fine to just get yourself a little lost in this tiny town.
 Be sure to find the Plaza Alta and the Plaza Marqués de Aracena as you stroll around.
 Arias Montano Park is a beautifully maintained park with a nice kids’ area, some chickens and many fountains.

 🍄 Stop in at Tienda Setas Sirlache to pick up local goodies (including seasonally freshly picked or deep-frozen mushrooms) and incredible olive oils.
 They also have a cafe so I absolutely recommend grabbing a coffee and sitting at a table outside to watch the world go by.